AlexandrosLiaskos/pms/CONTRIBUTING.md

 * Describe the behavior you observed after following the steps
 * Explain which behavior you expected to see instead and why
 * Include any error messages or logs
+* Include your config file (with sensitive data removed)

 ### Suggesting Enhancements